Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

 The company was founded in 1902 by J.D.
 Hulsmann Motor Works in Schiedam, Netherlands, and the production of bicycles began in 1904.
 Motorcycles were built between 1939 and 1955.

 Hulsmann had been building their own bicycle frames since 1914, so it was natural that they would produce their own motorcycle frames - and almost everything else - in-house.

 In December 1939 they presented a motorcycle with a 125cc Villiers 9D two-stroke engine which came under a tax exemption introduced in 1935 for motorcycles under 60 kilograms, a thriving market but one already well-catered to by Batavus, Eysink, Simplex and Sparta.

 Then jackboots clattered down the cobblestone streets, shortages arose and the "Under Sixty" regulation was rescinded by the German invaders, replaced with another similar law.
-Hulsmann ceased motorcycle production for the duration but continued development whilst continuing to market bicycles.
+Hulsmann ceased motorcycle production for the duration but continued development whilst maintaining their bicycle line.

 When the factory returned to the market in 1950 the new machines sported a modern Villiers 10D engine, and in 1951 a "luxury" model with a crash bar and a chain guard was released.
 In 1953 a model with a Villiers 200cc 6E engine appeared.

 In 1954 a prototype was developed with a 225cc Villiers engine, Earles-style front forks and swinging arm rear suspension.
 It did not enter production, and in 1955 the Hulsmann factory closed.